-Sudden Cardiac Arrest in Young Athletes: Questions and Answers
+Sudden Cardiac Arrest in Young Athletes: Questions & Answers

-The country’s eyes were on Damar Hamlin on January 2nd when the Buffalo Bills safety collapsed on the football field after suffering cardiac arrest in front of a shocked stadium and live TV audience.
+The country’s eyes were on Damar Hamlin on January 2, 2023, when the Buffalo Bills safety collapsed on the football field after suffering cardiac arrest in front of a shocked stadium and live TV audience.
 Hamlin was immediately given CPR before being rushed to the hospital.
 After nine days, Hamlin was discharged and continues to recover at home.
-The incident naturally raised many questions for the families of the heart warriors we care for at Children’s Healthcare of Atlanta Cardiology.
+Since then, many other incidents have been reported in athletes on the national stage and in young people in our communities.
+The incidents naturally raise many questions for the families of the heart warriors we care for at Children’s Healthcare of Atlanta Cardiology and for concerned families and communities everywhere.
 Children’s pediatric cardiologist and Medical Director of Project S.A.V.E.
-Robert Whitehill, MD, agreed to answer some of the most common questions he and his colleagues have received since Hamlin’s sudden cardiac arrest.
+Robert Whitehill, MD, agreed to answer some of the most common questions he and his colleagues receive at Children’s Cardiology.

 Q: What is sudden cardiac arrest?
 How does it differ from a heart attack?

-A: SCA occurs when the heart suddenly and unexpectedly stops beating normally—usually a result of a heart electrical abnormality—stopping blood flow to the brain and other vital organs.
-SCA is different from a heart attack, which is caused by a blockage of blood flow to the heart through one of the coronary arteries.
-While SCA is very rare in children and adolescents, it does happen, and if not treated within minutes, can lead to death.
+A: SCA occurs when the heart suddenly and unexpectedly stops beating normally—usually a result of a heart electrical abnormality—leading to inadequate blood flow to the brain and other vital organs.
+SCA is different from a heart attack, which is caused by a blockage of blood flow to the heart itself through one of the coronary arteries.
+While SCA is very rare in children and adolescents, it does happen, and if not treated immediately, can lead to death.

 Q: What do we know about the risk and the frequency of sudden cardiac arrest in young athletes?

 A: Without mandatory reporting, we don’t know the exact frequency of SCA, but we do know that it’s a very rare occurrence.
-Although they don’t happen often, they have a large and far-reaching impact, as we saw from Damar Hamlin’s event.
-However, because the risk is low, unless a young athlete is told by their cardiologist to refrain from playing sports, they should continue to be active and do what they love.
+Although they don’t happen often, they have a large and far-reaching impact, as we saw from events such as Damar Hamlin’s and Bronny James’s.
+However, because the risk is so low, unless a young athlete is told by their cardiologist to refrain from playing sports, they should continue to be active and do what they love.

 Q: What causes sudden cardiac arrest?

-A: Typically, SCA in young people is due to underlying abnormalities of the heart, such as unrecognized congenital heart disease, heart rhythm abnormalities or heart muscle abnormalities such as hypertrophic cardiomyopathy, coronary artery abnormalities and long QT syndrome.
+A: Typically, SCA in young people is due to underlying abnormalities of the heart, such as unrecognized congenital heart disease, heart rhythm abnormalities or heart muscle abnormalities such as hypertrophic cardiomyopathy.

-It can also happen in normal hearts due to commotio cordis, a rare, lethal disruption of the heart rhythm occurring because of a perfectly timed blow to a pinpoint location during the cycle of a heartbeat.
-Only 10 to 15 incidences pf commotio cordis—typically seen in baseball or lacrosse players—are reported worldwide per year.
-Commotio cordis occurs upon impact within a narrow window of about 40 milliseconds in the cardiac electrical cycle, which explains why it’s so uncommon.
+It can also happen in normal hearts due to commotio cordis, a rare, lethal disruption of the heart rhythm occurring because of a perfectly timed blow to a pinpoint location in the chest during the cycle of a heartbeat.
+Only 10 to 15 incidences of commotio cordis are reported worldwide per year.

 Q: Are there early signs or symptoms of sudden cardiac arrest to watch for?